Glenn Albert Black: Affiliation with Indiana University

 In 1944, Black was appointed a lecturer in archaeology at Indiana University's Department of Zoology (where the school's archaeology studies first resided).
 He became a founding member of IU's Department of Anthropology in 1947, and remained a part-time lecturer in the department until he retired from teaching in 1960.
-Black maintained his residence near Angel Mound and commuted each week from Evansville to Bloomington, Indiana, to teach.
+Black maintained his residence near Angel Mounds and commuted each week from Evansville to Bloomington, Indiana, to teach.
 Black trained hundreds of students through his courses in Bloomington and 120 more students as the director of the field school at Angel Mounds during the summer months.

 Other interests

 In 1934, Black became a founding member of the Society for American Archaeology and served as the organization's vice president (1939–1940), council member (1940–1941), president (1941–1942), and treasurer (1947–1951).
 He also became a member of the Indiana Academy of Science in 1932 and served as chairman of its archaeology division (1936 –1938).
 In addition, he served on the National Research Council (1957–1960).